simonem/PhD_Thesis/research.md

 Observations, researcher notes and interviews were the primary means to collect data from the field.
 Workers were shadowed during the simulation.
 To this respect, my role as observer strived to be, as defined by [-@Walsham:2006bo], *neutral*; meaning that people being shadowed shouldn’t perceive the researcher as biased by previous views on people, processes or organisations.
 Video recording, performed with both handheld and head-mounted cameras provided multiple point of views on the observed events.
 After debriefings, key people selected during observations were interviewed.
 Questions asked were selected from the toolbox reported in [@Knipfer:2012vi], which has been specifically developed to run user studies within the MIRROR project.
 Data captured during the studies were handled in observance of NTNU and MIRROR policies, consent forms from all the participants in the study were collected.
 Finally, qualitative data collection methods were supplemented by formal protocols, procedures and best practices provided by the organisations involved in the studies.

 Being the simulations arranged rarely due to the high organisational and financial efforts required; focus groups with workers were also employed.
 They involved workers who have perviously attended simulations and seek to discuss specific episodes observed during field studies or propose design ideas.
-Focus groups were especially employed to run formative evaluations of the prototypes developed.\todo{consider adding summary table for the focus grousp}
+Focus groups were especially employed to run formative evaluations of the prototypes developed.\todo{consider adding summary table for the focus groups}

 Gather access to people for the studies has proven to be challenging.
 Training exercises aimed at re-creating aspects of stress and unpredictability typical of real emergencies, for this reason workers were not always prone to share information with researchers.
 Even more, sometimes the presence of researchers has been seen as disruptive for the training activities.
 The time of the events set for debriefing and collaborative reflection was also very limited.
 Despite those challenges I was able to gather enough information to drive the design work.
 This is mostly thanks to the number of studies performed and to the relationship maintained throughout the years with a group of five workers who I deeply thank.\todo{should I move this paragraph to the evaluation chapter?}